 - Lifespan of a Breast Implant and Maintenance

 What Is the Best Breast Implant Size for Me?

-During your consultation, Dr. Zemmel will discuss with you your overall size goals for your breast augmentation.
+During your consultation, Dr. Neil Zemmel will discuss with you your overall size goals for your breast augmentation.
 Many factors contribute to your overall size and shape.
 Our plastic surgeon will take a number of measurements of your breasts and then show you a range of sizes that will meet your goals.
 You will then try on a form-fitting shirt with the implants and examine your new shape.
 Keep in mind this process is to get you comfortable with your new look and make sure you are satisfied with the size and shape.
-Dr. Zemmel will encourage you to try on a range of implant sizes, so you may see the differences in size and shape.
+You will be encouraged to try on a range of implant sizes, so you may see the differences in size and shape.
 This will allow you to rule in and rule out certain sizes.

 The majority of women (around 80%) seeking breast augmentation desire a C cup as their final size.
 However, Dr. Zemmel sees patients desiring a wide range of final results.
-Dr. Zemmel treats patients who have a wide range of body types, shapes, and breast sizes.
-Dr. Zemmel is comfortable performing conservative as well as a large breast augmentation.
+He treats patients who have a wide range of body types, shapes, and breast sizes.
+He is comfortable performing conservative as well as a large breast augmentation.
 Women frequently desire a B cup to a DD as their final size.

 Breast implant sizes are not measured in cup size, but rather by volume measured in milliliters (ccs).
 In fact, cup size is a relatively inaccurate measure of breast size as there are a number of different methods of measuring breast and chest circumference.
 There is no industry standard for fabricating bras therefore each bra is slightly different.
 If you have an average height and weight and have a beginning breast size of an A or B cup, you will experience a 1 cup size increase for each 200cc of implant volume added.
 If you have a smaller or larger build, then this number will vary accordingly.